VanZandtr/mtgbot/README.md

    * Step 4: Run code and find my_list_report excel in /excels
    (Pic single day)
    (Pic multi day)
-   * Note 1: if a price reaches a threshold a pop-up message with be displayed
+   * Note 1: if a price reaches a threshold a pop-up message will be displayed
    (Pic)

 ## Price List Setup: